sweattep/ancient_quotes/README.md

 >Preach an acceptable year

+>And everything they did is in written records.

 >Pursue some path, however narrow and crooked, in which you can walk with love and reverence.

 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.